phil65/LLMling/src/llmling/llm_info_server.md

 # Understanding LLMling Usage in MCP Server

-This guide helps you understand how our LLMling library is used to implement a MCP (Model Control Protocol) server in the package "mcp_server_llmling".
+This guide helps you understand how our LLMling library is used to implement a MCP (Model Context Protocol) server in the package "mcp_server_llmling".
 It serves as a real-world example of LLMling integration.

 ## Core Integration: RuntimeConfig Usage